IT Architecture

 That is where IT architecture comes into place.
 IT architects will make sure that the IT concepts form a coherent and consistent whole.

 One of the major benefits of working with IT architecture is increasing the ability to implement new IT concepts quickly and successfully.
-Various organizations are progressing with IT architecture in order to improve awareness and maturity of their cybersecurity.
+Various organizations are progressing with IT architecture to improve awareness and maturity of their cybersecurity.

 IT Architecture Diagram